thespacemanatee/SingHealth-App/docs/restapi/REST API documentation.md

 ## `POST /images`
 ---
-There are 2 ways to send in images to this endpoint:
+There are 2 ways to send in images to this endpoint, choose only 1 per request:
 - by json in base64 encoded format
 - by Multipart/formdata